-That’s why we accurately select the materials we use to craft our products, basing our choices on the single product’s characteristics, on the fabric’s properties and on its environmental impact.
+That’s why we accurately select the materials we use to craft our products, basing our choices on the single product’s characteristics, fabric’s properties and environmental impact.

 Because we want to be sure about the safety and sustainability of our products.

 But how can you know that these are not just fancy words?
 The answer is simple: certifications.

 The more sustainable a material is, the more stringent the certification process must be: it’s the only way to be sure that an organic or recycled fabric is really what it claims to be.

 We rely on GRS, GOTS and OEKO-TEX STANDARD 100 certifications.